Frequently Asked Questions

 Will I be able to do my student teaching at a district of my choice?

-UCR aims at providing the best student teaching experience for all our teacher candidates and have contracted with public school districts that will best fit our student needs.
+UCR aims at providing the best student teaching experience for all our teacher candidates and has contracted with public school districts that will best fit our student needs.
 Student teaching placements will be assigned by our office at approved school sites in the local area.
 The placements are made to provide you with required experiences with qualified educators.

 Will I be able to work while I am enrolled in the program?